Introduction to Multi-Armed Bandits: Recap from Chapter

-\xhdr{Recap from Chapter~\ref{ch:FF}.} Let us recap the material on the full-feedback problem, reframing it slightly for this chapter.
+Let us recap the material on the full-feedback problem, reframing it slightly for this chapter.
 Recall that in the full-feedback problem, the cost of each arm is revealed after every round.
 A common interpretation is that each action corresponds to an ``expert" that gives advice or makes predictions, and in each round the algorithm needs to choose which expert to follow.
 Hence, this problem is also known as the \emph{online learning with experts}.
 We considered a particular algorithm for this problem, called \Hedge.
 In each round $t$, it computes a distribution $p_t$ over experts, and samples an expert from this distribution.
-We obtained the following regret bound (adapted from Theorem~\ref{FF:thm:hedge-main} and Lemma~\ref{FF:lm:largec}):
+We obtained the following regret bound (Theorem~\ref{FF:thm:unbounded-costs}):